PatchXR/documentation/source/Blocks/Audio/vel_generated.rst

 **Description**

-Outputs the delta between the current and the previous sample.
+Outputs the difference (delta) between the current and the previous sample value.

 **Inputs, output and other parts**

-*s_IN*
+*Signal input* (stream input) Signal to be analyzed.

 *Grab sphere VR*